 Our pooled tests are conducted using one of two methods, McMaster or Mini-FLOTAC.

-The McMaster method is the gold standard when it comes to parasitology and worm egg counts.
+The McMaster method is the traditional standard when it comes to parasitology and worm egg counts.
 On the submission form, it is just referred to as an Basic Pooled.
-We use this test for very basic herd checks and monitoring purposes.
+We use this test for basic herd checks and monitoring purposes.
 Use this method if you just wish to see if your herd has worms or not.
 For sheep, results are reported at 50EPG.
 For cattle, we report results at 20EPG.

 The Mini-FLOTAC method is our sensitive test.
 On the submission form, it is referred to as a Sensitive Pooled.
 This test should only be used if you want a slightly more detailed pooled result.
 The results are reported at a sensitivity of 5EPG.